-This handbook is for use by supervisors of elections and other qualifying officers.
-The handbook explains the process for them to qualify candidates.
+This handbook is for use by supervisors of elections and other qualifying officers, and explains the process for them to qualify candidates.

 Attention: This handbook serves only as a reference guide.
 It is not a substitute for governing laws and rules.
-To the extent that this handbook covers material beyond that contained in law or rule, applicable provisions of the Florida Election Code (Chapters 97-106, Florida Statutes), the Constitution of the State of Florida, and Division of Elections advisory opinions and rules, the texts of which control, should be reviewed in their entirety for complete information regarding qualifying.
+To the extent that this handbook covers material beyond that contained in law or rule, applicable provisions of the Florida Election Code (Chapters 97-106, Florida Statutes), the Constitution of the State of Florida, and Division of Elections' advisory opinions and rules, the texts of which control, should be reviewed in their entirety for complete information regarding qualifying.

-If further assistance is necessary, Supervisors may request an advisory opinion from the Division under Section 106.23(2), F.S.
+If further assistance is necessary, supervisors may request an advisory opinion from the Division of Elections (Division) under Section 106.23(2), Florida Statutes.